Ozziehman/ilab_digital_twin/README.md

 - **Interactive Marker:** Adds an interactive marker to the map.
 - **Camera Simulation:** Simulates camera views with configurable parameters.
 - **Weather Report:** Displays a weather report with a draggable window and cloud coverage overlay.
+- **Several different map styles:** The user can switch between several styles including some that only display the Netherlands

+All layers can be switched on and off from the top right of the generated HTML page.

 ## Installation